oktadev/okta-blog/_source/_posts/2019-09-24-how-to-create-a-symfony-app-with-authentication.md

 ---
 layout: blog_post
-title: Symfony Authentication
+title: How to Create a Simple Symfony Application with Authentication
-description: 'Tutorial: How to add authentication to a Symfony app.'
+description: "In this post we'll create a simple Symfony application and add user authentication with Okta"
 tags: [tutorial, php, symfony]
 author: krasimir
 tweets: